Last Updated on December 27, 2022

 Cons: Ocular caps aren’t the best

-The Leupold BX-4 Pro Guide 8×42 ranks as some of the best binoculars for hunting across blogs, reviews, and word of mouth in the hunting world.
-They provide outstanding optical quality, are exceptionally well made, and their relatively low weight makes them an excellent pair of compact hunting binoculars.
+The Leupold BX-4 Pro Guide 8×42 is frequently praised in hunting blogs, product reviews, and general word of mouth.
+This set provides outstanding optical quality, exceptional build quality, and are relatively lightweight, making them excellent as compact hunting binoculars.

 Optically, the Leupold BX-4 Pros feature HD calcium fluoride lenses that are fully multi-coated with Leupold’s DiamondCoat system that increases light transmission while providing Leupold’s strongest-ever scratch resistance.
-A coat of their Guard-Ion also keeps water from building on the lenses, so you get a clear picture at all times.
-And you will use these at all times, too; the Twilight Max HD system enables hunters to get an extra 30 minutes of glassing at dawn and dusk.
-Would an extra hour or so help you?
+A coat of their Guard-Ion also keeps water from lingering on the lenses, so you get a clear picture at all times.

 Style: 10×42 mm